Rich Action-semantic Consistent Knowledge for Early Action Prediction: Introduction

-Many prior works have been proposed for EAP, mainly including recognition-based methods and distillation-based methods.
-As shown in Figure \ref{fig:EAR1}, the recognition-based methods focus on predicting the semantic label of partial videos by capturing the spatiotemporal features of the limited observed sequence with incomplete action executions \cite{chen2018part,sun2019relational,liu2018ssnet}.
-For example, Sun et al. \cite{sun2019relational} proposed a discriminative relational recurrent network (DR2N) to model spatiotemporal interactions between actors of several historical frames for predicting future actions.
-As shown in the middle of Figure \ref{fig:EAR1}, due to limited observations, the partial video shares ambiguous semantics of ``Pour'' and ``Drink'', and the recognition-based methods inevitably lead to poor performance.
-As shown in the bottom of Figure \ref{fig:EAR1}, the distillation-based methods try to transfer additional action knowledge from full videos for the missing information of partial videos, which can effectively reduce the ambiguous semantics for predictions \cite{kong2017deep,guan2020generative,gammulle2019predicting,cai2019action,wang2019progressive}.
-However, as shown in Figure \ref{fig:EAR2}, most of the recognition-based or distillation-based methods treat the partial or full videos as a whole, suffering from the limited ability to consider ASCK among partial videos with different progress levels.
-By contrast, as shown in Figure \ref{fig:graphgeneration} and Figure \ref{fig:EAR2}, we partition original partial or full videos into a series of new partial videos with arbitrary progress levels, and we model ASCK among these new partial videos for predictions.
+The distillation-based methods transfer additional action knowledge from full videos for the missing information of partial videos, which can effectively reduce the ambiguous semantics for predictions \cite{gammulle2019predicting,cai2019action,wang2019progressive}.
+However, as shown in Fig. \ref{fig:EAR1}, most existing works treat the partial or full videos as a whole, ignoring the action-semantic knowledge among partial videos with lower progress levels hidden in the original video.
+Therefore, these models cannot capture richer ASCK for accurate predictions.
+By contrast, as shown in Fig. \ref{fig:EAR1}, we partition original partial or full videos into a series of new partial videos with {lower} progress levels.
+We model rich ASCK among these new partial videos for predictions.